deephaven/deephaven-core/web/WebDevelopersGuide.md

 ##### Class `Column`
 Describes the structure of the column, and if desired can be used to get access to the data to be rendered in this column.

+###### Static functions
+ * `formatRowColor(String expression): CustomColumn` - Format entire rows colors using the expression specified.
+Returns a `CustomColumn` object to apply to a table using `applyCustomColumns` with the parameters specified.
+ * `createCustomColumn(String name, String expression): CustomColumn` - Return a `CustomColumn` object to apply using `applyCustomColumns` with the expression specified.

 ###### Methods
  * `get(Row):Any` - Returns the value for this column in the given row.
 Type will be consistent with the type of the